 AI Invented a Law That Doesn't Exist: Hallucinations Explained

 A lawyer uses ChatGPT for a plea.
 AI invents 3 Court of Cassation rulings.
 The judge checks: they don't exist.
-Discover how to avoid AI hallucinations.
+Discover why LLMs hallucinate legal references and how to prevent AI hallucinations from destroying your business.

 "AI Invented a Law That Doesn't Exist" ⚖️😱